Cyber Risk – Security Breach Notification Statutes

 • Medical Information

-No Reasonable belief that PI was acquired by unauthorized person Most expedient manner and without unreasonable delay Statute silent AG may bring suit under Deceptive Trade Practices Act (Ark.
+Yes: if over 1,000 individuals, simultaneously (or within 45 days) notify AG Reasonable belief that PI was acquired by unauthorized person and there is reasonable likelihood of harm to customers Most expedient manner and without unreasonable delay Statute silent AG may bring suit under Deceptive Trade Practices Act (Ark.
 Code § 4-88-101 et seq.)

 California